simonecossaro/Airline-Scheduling-With-VNS-Heuristic/VNS/README.md

 ## Neighborhood

 Class that implements a neighborhood.
-There four types of neighborhood structures to generate flight route solution pairs: cross, insert, swap, and delete.
+There are four types of neighborhood structures to generate flight route solution pairs: cross, insert, swap, and delete.
 These neighborhoods provide effective probing to new solutions with varying search depth.
 We introduce several notations first:
-* dep(f): Departure airport of flight f
+* dep(f): departure airport of flight f
-* arr(f): Arrival airport of flight f
+* arr(f): arrival airport of flight f
 * con(fi, fj): fi can be connected to fj

 ## FeasibleSolutionSearcher